codesport/admin-panel/README.md

 # About React
 React is a Javascript library created by Facebook.
 It is focused on User Interface (UI) rendering (i.e., the view component of the Model View Controller \[MVC\] design pattern).
 It was open-sourced to the developer community on [May 29, 2013](https://blog.risingstack.com/the-history-of-react-js-on-a-timeline#2013theyearofthebiglaunch).
 React apps are often coded in [JSX](https://www.google.com/search?what+is+JSX?).
-JSX allows the coder to combine HTML and JavaScript.
+JSX allows the developer to combine HTML and JavaScript in the same line of code.

 ## Functional Components

+React apps can get complicated very quickly.
+To minimze this we will establish some rules that will help beginners.

+Traditionally, only class components could manage state.
+There are now exceptions such as useState.
+However,

+Create a single parent component that will control and ocherstrate application state.
+This parent compnent will be a class compoente

+Children should be functional components.
+Their state will be lifted to and manage by the parent component

+If you find yourself repeating the same lines of code in your parent or child component or combine it into a method or function, respectively

+If you find yourself using the same function in more than 2 component's seperate that function into a seperate compoenent and import it.

 ## Updates to JavaScript from ES6